 - After an injury: The recovery after an injury is never pleasant.
 Drinking protein shakes can help you boost your protein intake and get over with recovery faster.

-- When you’re going vegan: Going vegan eliminates loads of proteins from your diet.
+- When you’re going vegan: Going vegan eliminates loads of proteins from your diet (avoid these 4 diet mistakes).
 Vegan-based protein powders are one of the best solutions to ensure sufficient protein intake.

 3. Difference between high-quality and low-quality protein powder

 Supplement companies care about one thing in particular – profit.
 Poor product regulation, mislabeling, and deceiving are common when it comes to protein powders.
 Check out the following things to consider to make sure you’ll buy a quality made product next time.